Kodylow/xmpp-bots/README.md

 ## Overview
 This automates the setup of XMPP chatbots for a range of AI models.
 It includes scripts to register multiple XMPP clients, each corresponding to a different PPLX model, and sets them up to interact with users via XMPP protocol.

-Currently sets up for all the Pplx models and Replit's AI Modelfarm
+Currently sets up for all the Pplx models, Anyscale models, and Replit's AI Modelfarm

 ## Setup
 Set your environment variables per the example.env
 ```
 PPLX_API_KEY="your-key"
+ANYSCALE_API_KEY="your-key"
 BOT_PASSWORD="strong-password"
 DOMAIN="xmpp.domain.com"
 ```